Title: Army Corporal, World War II, Korean War, Vietnam War

 The Division returned home to Hawaii in October 1954.
 Another call to fight communism came in December of 1965 in Vietnam.
 At age 53, Buck’s duties were most likely administrative.
 By April of 1971, all Division units had returned to Hawaii, and Buck was discharged in November, 1973.

 His military record says he gave 30 years of service to his country.
-Not many other veterans buried at Mount Moriah actually served in three wars.
+Only a few other veterans buried at Mount Moriah actually served in three wars.
 One whose life story spans the Civil War, Spanish-American War, and World War I is William Henry Scholls.
+Other Notable stories include those of Frederick Bockstahler, John Guthrie, and Purple Heart recipient Fred Short.

 Buck was buried with his parents in a plot in Section D that was first purchased by a sister for her two deceased husbands and herself.
 Another sister and her husband are in Section K.